francocurotto/YDDM-re-old/NOTES.md

 and outputs, that way it should be easy to replace the basic command line interface with something like urwid (one day, hopefully).

+# 2021-02-21
+Oh my god.
+I had to do so much refactoring, and I basically had to do it twice, because I didn't like the first implementation, but I finally did it!
+Funnily enough the game looks exactly the same, buuut, I was able to separate logic and display, so in theory it should be easier to implement a decent UI later.
+I'm very happy with the results for now, and I only want to check for display errors like consecutive new lines.
+But after that, the dungeon implementation starts.